 Blake's prior matters include:

-• Certain Digital Video Receivers and Related Hardware and Software Components (ITC): Represented Respondent Comcast against allegations of infringement of eight patents relating to set-top box technology; obtained final determination that all patents were found not infringed or invalid
+• Certain Digital Video Receivers and Related Hardware and Software Components (ITC): Represented Respondent Comcast against allegations of infringement of eight patents relating to various communications and set top box technologies; obtained complete victory finding all patents not infringed or invalid

 • FlexStent v.
 Abbott (C.D.
 Cal.)
 (Fed.
-Cir.): Defended Abbott in a patent infringement lawsuit in which Flexstent alleged that Abbott’s Xience stents, the best-selling drug-eluting stents on the market, infringed its patent; Abbott invalidated all claims of the patent in IPR proceedings, and the Federal Circuit issued a Rule 36 affirmance on FlexStent’s appeal — a total victory for Abbott
+Cir.): Defended Abbott in a patent infringement lawsuit against Abbott’s Xience stents, the best-selling drug-eluting stents on the market, and successfully invalidated all patent claims in IPR proceedings, and the Federal Circuit issued a Rule 36 affirmance on FlexStent’s appeal — a total victory for Abbott

 • Edwards v.
 Abbott (C.D.
 Cal.): Secured a highly favorable settlement for Abbott in a patent infringement lawsuit brought by competitor Edwards Lifesciences, alleging that Abbott’s MitraClip —a transcatheter-based mitral repair device and one of Abbott’s flagship products — infringed three patents; Abbott filed IPRs and Edwards responded by dropping all challenged claims